-I Wandered Lonely As A Cloud Poem
+If Poem by Kipling and I Wandered Lonely as a Cloud Poem

 I Wandered Lonely as a Cloud which also known as “Daffodils,” is a beautiful poem which is written by William Wordsworth that reflects on the beauty of nature.
 The poem describes the speaker’s experience of walking alone and suddenly coming upon a field of golden daffodils.
 The sight of the flowers fills him with both joy and peace which lifts up his spirits.
 Even when he is alone later, the memory of this daffodils continues to bring him happiness.
 Wordsworth captures how nature’s simple beauty can provide the comfort and inspiration which makes us feel connected to the world around us.